The Learning Hub will be closed for maintenance from 5am until 2pm on 5 November. For information, email: [email protected].

 National and local reporters from the BBC were in attendance at the Dairy Show on October 2, 2024, to report on the staffing difficulties farmers and growers are facing.

-And they spoke to TIAH Careers Manager, Ruthie Peterson, to find out more about the issues facing the sector and how stereotypes still hide the truth about jobs in agriculture and horticulture.
+They also spoke to Ruthie Peterson, TIAH Careers Manager, to find out more about the issues facing the sector and how stereotypes still hide the truth about jobs in agriculture and horticulture.

 Ruthie was also interviewed for BBC Radio 4’s Farming Today, where she spoke about how the stereotypes around farming are still putting people off the sector.